chrisgleissner/loom-webflux-benchmarks/README.md

 - The `build.gradle.kts` file fixes the heap to 2 GiB (`-Xms2g -Xmx2g`) for the benchmarked service.
 - The `src/main/resources/application.yaml` file enables HTTP/2.
-- Time-out is 60s for both client and server.
+- Time-outs are 60s: the WebClient `response-timeout` (used for the service's upstream calls) and the Hikari DB `connectionTimeout`.

 ### Scenario-specific